boarfish55/potatofs/README.md

 DISCLAIMER
 ==========
 This is a work in progress.
-Expect poor performance and possible data corruption.
+Data loss and/or corruption may occur.
 Do not use to store anything you're not prepared to lose!

 OVERVIEW